 Watch Christmas Festival on Public Television

-This winter local public television stations around the country will air "Love Divine," the 2016 Wheaton College Christmas Festival.
+This holiday season local public television stations around the country will air "Messiah, Prince of Peace," the 2017 Wheaton College Christmas Festival.
 Check the listings below for your local station!

-The Wheaton College Symphony Orchestra is comprised of 75+ students.
-This group of dedicated musicians seeks to learn and perform excellent orchestral repertoire from the 18th century to the present, with the ultimate aim of glorifying God and ministering to others.
+The Symphony Orchestra seeks to learn and perform excellent orchestral repertoire to glorify God and minister to others.

 Women's Chorale seeks to worship God, uplift audiences, and enrich the college experience for its 60 ensemble members.